-(a) Basis of preparation
+- (a) Basis of preparation - i.

-- i.
 The accompanying financial statements are prepared under the historical cost convention on the accrual basis of accounting in accordance with the accounting and reporting requirements of generally accepted accounting principles in the United States ('US GAAP') to reflect the financial position, results of operations and cash flows of the Company. - ii.
-The financial statements are for the years April 01, 2019 to March 31, 2020 and April 01, 2018 to March 31, 2019. - iii.
-Unless otherwise specifically noted, all amounts in these financial statements are in United States Dollars, except number of shares. - iv.
-Certain reclassifications have been made in the financial statements of prior periods to conform to the classifications used in the current year which includes reclassification of 'Due to related parties' from 'Accounts payable' on the balance sheets.
-These changes had no impact on previously reported net income or retained earnings.

-(b) Use of estimates
+The financial statements are for the years April 01, 2020 to March 31, 2021 and April 01, 2019 to March 31, 2020. - iii.
+Certain reclassifications have been made in the financial statements of prior periods to conform to the classifications used in the current year.
+These changes had no impact on previously reported net income or retained earnings. - (b) Use of estimates